HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     This command produces an export of the base portal on the source system.
 It can be found on the server itself and is copied here: [ExportRelease.xml](./ExportRelease.xml).
 Call the output from this command "baseVPExportRelease.xml.out"

-6. Execute "dxclient xmlaccess" with `ExportUniqueRelease.xml` for the first source Portal Virtual Portal 1.
-As an example, the result file could be called `vp1Export`.xml.
+6. Execute "dxclient xmlaccess" with `ExportUniqueRelease.xml` for the first source system Virtual Portal.
+As an example, the result file could be called `vp1Export.xml`.

     ```
-    dxclient xmlaccess -xmlFile ExportUniqueRelease.xml
+    dxclient xmlaccess -xmlFile ExportUniqueRelease.xml -xmlConfigPath /wps/config/vp1
     ```

 This command produces a export of all resources on the virtual portal.
 It can be found on the server itself and is copied here: [ExportUniqueRelease.xml](./ExportUniqueRelease.xml).
 Call the output from this command "vp1ExportRelease.xml.out"